Ex-Muslims

 Ex-Muslims (Note: المسلمون السابقون, or The Murtads (المرتدين)) are individuals who were raised as Muslims or converted to Islam and later chose to leave the religion.
 These individuals may encounter challenges related to the conditions and history of Islam, Islamic culture and jurisprudence, as well as local Muslim culture.
 In response, ex-Muslims have formed literary and social movements, as well as mutual support networks and organizations, to address the difficulties associated with leaving Islam and to raise awareness of human rights issues they may face.

+Ex-Muslims might face persecution in conservative Muslim majority countries due to abuse and threats.

 Reasons and process of leaving Islam

 Academic studies

 According to Pauha and Aghaee (2018), apart from context and additional levels of struggle, the deconversion process and some of the reasons for leaving religion might not be much different for Muslims leaving their religion compared to Christians leaving theirs.
 According to Simon Cottee (2015), the intellectual process of leaving religion begins with the onset of doubt about Islam and its practice.
-In Islamic tradition, doubts about the religion are generally severely reprimanded with threats of hell in the afterlife toward impressionable young children and associating doubting individuals with possession by devils and further superstitious practices of exorcism.
+According to Cottee, doubts about the religion are generally severely reprimanded with threats of hell in the afterlife toward impressionable young children and associating doubting individuals with possession by devils and further superstitious practices of exorcism.
 Therefore, doubt tends to be significantly discouraged, ranging from bad-mouthing about those who raise any doubts to brutally punishing them.
 This builds up peer and community pressure not to doubt and deviate from the status quo, leading to unsettling fears that someone whose doubts would be revealed might be put to shame and further banishment.
 The next steps for doubters are self-censorship and attempts to suppress recurring thoughts, leading to frustration.